Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs. Multivariate GARCH Models: Factor Quantile Models

 Consider the case where dependent variables are excess stock returns $r_{it}$ with $i=1,\ldots,n$ and the factor model is the two-factor Capital Asset Pricing Model (CAPM) introduced by \citet{kraus1976}.
 Through the inclusion of a quadratic term in the excess market return $r_{tM}$, the two-factor CAPM captures different sensitivities to positive and negative returns and allows the systematic risk of a stock to be related to skewness, as in \citet{harvey2000}.
-The quantile regressions may be written
+The quantile regressions are:

-All conditional quantiles of the quadratic CAPM in \eqref{Equation:QCAPM} are calibrated on data from 03 January 2000 to 29 December 2018.
-The market return is on the S\&P500 index and all distributions are conditional on the realized S\&P500 return on 31 December 2018.
+All conditional quantiles of the quadratic CAPM in \eqref{Equation:QCAPM} are calibrated on data from 03 January 2000 to 28 June 2018.
+The market return is on the S\&P500 index and all distributions are conditional on the realized S\&P500 return on 29 June 2018.
+All data are of daily frequency, and we use 2000 observations to fit the quantile regression models.

-We start by illustrating the selection of the quantile partition, which itself depends on the choice of interpolation.
+We start by illustrating the selection of the quantile grid, which itself depends on the choice of interpolation.
 To see this, let us compare the properties of three alternative interpolation methods reviewed in the previous section.
-We estimate quantile regressions for returns on the stock Apple with the S\&P500 as market factor and two different quantile partitions $\mathbbm{Q}$, one with $|\mathbbm{Q}|=9$ and another with $|\mathbbm{Q}|=500$.
+We estimate quantile regressions for returns on the stock Apple with the S\&P500 as market factor and two different quantile grids with quantile levels $\mathbbm{Q}$, one with $|\mathbbm{Q}|=9$ and another with $|\mathbbm{Q}|=500$.
+With $|\mathbbm{Q}|=500$ we use an equidistant quantile grid.
 With $|\mathbbm{Q}|=9$ we use $\mathbbm{Q}=\{0.001, 0.05, 0.1, 0.3, 0.5, 0.7, 0.9, 0.95, 0.999\}$ which has more nodes in the extremes.
 This is to increase the domain of the estimated function without the need for extrapolation.
 Quantile regression is likely to yield high sampling error for these extreme nodes because there are fewer data points in those percentiles, by definition.
 But, on balance, taking account of the monotonicity requirement for quantiles and the hit-or-miss accuracy of ad-hoc extrapolation, additional nodes in the tails should benefit the accuracy of the estimated distribution. \autoref{Figure:DistributionComparison} compares the results for (i) the step function introduced by \citet{koenker1978} and applied by \citet{cenesizoglu2008}, on the left in orange; (ii) the Epanechnikov kernel advocated by \citet{gaglianone2012} in the middle in green; and (iii) the PCHIP interpolation, on the right in blue.